CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2025-06-10-spring-boot-all-in-one-devcontainer.markdown

 * Adminer as GUI tool to manage DBs
 * MSSQL Tools if you don't like GUIs

-You can click the green `Use this template` to create a your own project.
+You can click the green `Use this template` button in the upper right corner to create a your own project.